RyanPinks/the-listening-library-an-interactive-anthology/README.md

-# the-listening-library-magazine
+# the-listening-library-an-interactive-anthology
-A site about a magazine about stories that has it's own mysterious ways.
+A site about an anthology about stories that has it's own mysterious ways.